-- The space-bag method is more economical for the wineries and more environmentally friendly.
+- The space-bag method is more economical for wineries and is more environmentally friendly.

 - Boxed wine is simpler and lighter to carry—making it especially good for travellers.

-- With a price around $10 for four to five liters, it is basically the cheapest alcohol you can buy in Australia.
+- With a price of around $10 for four to five liters, it is basically the cheapest alcohol you can buy in Australia.

-- The space bag allows wine to last longer after opening because it cannot oxidise in the bag.
+- The space bag allows the wine to last longer after opening because it cannot oxidise in the bag.
 It will stay fresh for weeks.

 Cons of the Space Bags

-- One of the disadvantages of the space bag is that it does not keep the wine untouched for years like an unopened bottle does.
+- One of the disadvantages of the space bag is that it does not keep the wine untouched for years as an unopened bottle does.
 It will expire, and you should finish the wine before it does so or you could suffer from serious stomach problems.

 - Critics also argue that goon tends to encourage binge drinking and allows alcoholics a cheap alternative to other drinks.
 That is why in some areas in Australia, you are not allowed to buy goon until 4 o´clock in the afternoon.